MohanadSafwat/DS-Project/README.md

-**E-Commerce Template**
+**DS Project**

-This is a simple and easy to integrate e-commerce design template based on Bootstrap 5.
+This is a simple and easy to integrate Marketplace design template based on Bootstrap 5.